kennazengyq/drone-chase/README.md

 This project adapts the [Aerial Navigation Code](https://github.com/AtsushiSakai/PythonRobotics/tree/master/AerialNavigation/drone_3d_trajectory_following) by Daniel Ingram (daniel-s-ingram) from [PythonRobotics](atsushisakai.github.io/PythonRobotics/) to create a simple 3D envrionment with two quadrotors.
 One quadrotor (Target) is controlled by the player with keyboard controls, and the other (Chaser) is trained with [Stable Baselines3 (SB3)](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html)'s PPO algorithm.
 The goal is for the user to not get caught by the Chaser.

 ## Modifications to PythonRobotics code
-The PythonRobotics code contains a Quadrotor.py file that plots the position of a quadrotor within Matplotlib based on its position (x,y,z), roll, pitch, and yaw.
-Within the drone_3d_trajectory_following.py uses PID to calculate the needed roll, pitch, yaw, and thrust for the quadrotor to follow a pre-determined trajectory.
+The PythonRobotics code contains a `Quadrotor.py` file that plots the position of a quadrotor within Matplotlib based on its position (x,y,z), roll, pitch, and yaw.`drone_3d_trajectory_following.py` uses PID to calculate the needed roll, pitch, yaw, and thrust for the quadrotor to follow a pre-determined trajectory.

-The Quadrotor.py file was modified to simulate two quadrotors, a and b, instead of one.
-To set up the Gym environment, the drone_3d_trajectory_following.py was adapted such that the yaw, pitch, roll, and thrust of drone a (chaser drone) was to be controlled by the RL agent, and the player could control the position (x, y, and z coordinates) of drone b (target drone) with keyboard controls.
+`Quadrotor.py` was modified to become `MultipleQuad.py` simulate two quadrotors, Chaser and Target, instead of one.
+To set up the Gym environment, `drone_3d_trajectory_following.py` was adapted such that the yaw, pitch, roll, and thrust of Drone A (Chaser) was to be controlled by the RL agent, and the player could control the position (x, y, and z coordinates) of Drone B (Target) with keyboard controls.

 ## Setting up the enviornment
 The simulation code from above was translated to a [Gymnasium](https://gymnasium.farama.org/) environment.